Deepak9912/LoveQuizz/README.md

 ##### Apple iPad Mini (468px x 4024)
 ##### Apple iPhone X (375px x 812px)

+## Future Features
+I am planning to add a feedback section using modal, that way i remove the feedback page.
+I would also like to add categories for quiz, therefore users can have multiple quiz to choose from.

 ## Accessibility
 1. There are no images on the site.